-- 33. When a union collects compulsory fees from an employee, it must annually provide the employee with a "Hudson" notice that, among other things, explains how the union calculated the fee.
+- 31. When a union collects compulsory fees from an employee, it must annually provide the employee with a "Hudson" notice that, among other things, explains how the union calculated the fee.
 See Chicago Teachers Union v.
 Hudson, 475 U.S. 292 (1986).
 A union calculates a compulsory fee by first defining which types of activities it will deem "chargeable" and "nonchargeable" to nonmember employees, and by then determining what percentage of the union's expenses in a prior fiscal year were chargeable and non-chargeable.
-The compulsory fee is set at the prior fiscal year's chargeable percentage. - 34.
+The compulsory fee is set at the prior fiscal year's chargeable percentage. - 32.
 The above calculation must be based on an audit of union expenditures.
-However, auditors do not confirm whether the union has properly classified its expenditures as chargeable or non-chargeable.

-- 35. If a non-member disagrees with a union's classification of expenses as chargeable, the non-member may challenge the classification either through arbitration or in a court of law. - 36.
+However, auditors do not confirm whether the union has properly classified its expenditures as chargeable or non-chargeable. - 33.
+If a non-member disagrees with a union's classification of expenses as chargeable, the non-member may challenge the classification either through arbitration or in a court of law. - 34.
 On information and belief, CMS directly deducts compulsory fees, in the amount set by a union, from the earnings of State employees and remits those monies to the union.
-The Unions here act under color of state law by causing, participating in, and accepting the compulsory deduction of fees from monies owed to non-member State employees. - 37.
-On information and belief, rather than sending individual Hudson notices to every employee, AFSCME Local 31 posts a "Notice to All Nonmember Fair Share Fee Payors" ("AFSCME Notice") on union bulletin boards in some workplaces.
-AFSCME's Notice is attached as Exhibit 3 and is hereby incorporated by reference into this pleading. - 38.
+The Unions here act under color of state law by causing, participating in, and accepting the compulsory deduction of fees from monies owed to non-member State employees.

+- 35. On information and belief, rather than sending individual Hudson notices to every employee, AFSCME Council 31 posts a "Notice to All Nonmember Fair Share Fee Payors" ("AFSCME Notice") on union bulletin boards in some workplaces.
+AFSCME's Notice is attached as Exhibit 3 and is hereby incorporated by reference into this pleading. - 36.
 On information and belief, the attached AFSCME Notice is the current notice posted by AFSCME Council 31, and is the basis for the compulsory fees it collected in 2014 and through 2015 to date.
-Also on information and belief, the attached AFSCME Notice accurately describes AFSCME Council 31's compulsory fee, its calculation thereof, and union's policies related to those fees. - 39.
-AFSCME states in the AFSCME Notice that, among other uses, its compulsory fees are used for "lobbying for the negotiation, ratification, or implementation of a collective bargaining agreement," "paying technicians in labor law, economics, and other subjects for services used (a) in negotiating and administering collective bargaining agreements; and (b) in processing grievances," "supporting and paying affiliation fees to other labor organizations which do not negotiate the collective bargaining agreements governing the fair share payor's employment," "organizing within the bargaining unit in which fair share fee payors are employed," "organizing other bargaining units," "seeking to gain representation rights in units not represented by AFSCME," and "lobbying for purposes other than the negotiation, ratification, or implementation of a collective bargaining agreement."

-- 40. On information and belief, AFSCME charges nonmembers compulsory fees equal to approximately 79% of the total dues charged to members. - 41.
-On information and belief, Teamsters Local 916 charges nonmembers compulsory fees equal to approximately 98% of the total dues charged to members.
+Also on information and belief, the attached AFSCME Notice accurately describes AFSCME Council 31's compulsory fees, its calculation thereof, and union's policies related to those fees. - AFSCME states in the AFSCME Notice that, among other uses, its compulsory fees are used for "lobbying for the negotiation, ratification, or implementation of a collective bargaining agreement," "paying technicians in labor law, economics, and other subjects for services used (a) in negotiating and administering collective bargaining agreements; and (b) in processing grievances," "supporting and paying affiliation fees to other labor organizations which do not negotiate the collective bargaining agreements governing the fair share payor's employment," "organizing within the bargaining unit in which fair share fee payors are employed," "organizing other bargaining units," "seeking to gain representation rights in units not represented by AFSCME," and "lobbying for purposes other than the negotiation, ratification, or implementation of a collective bargaining agreement." - 38.
+On information and belief, AFSCME charges nonmembers compulsory fees equal to approximately 79% of the total dues charged to members. - 39.
+In February 2016, Teamsters Local 916 mailed to Trygg a "Notice to Public Fair